 Employee surveys are becoming a popular and strong way to measure the engagement and satisfaction with the job.
-Surveys can help get an idea of employee performance and retention.
-Other surveys will help employers understand their drivers better and get a sense of what is important to them.
+A driver engagement survey can help employees understand performance and retention.
+Collecting data directly from employees also allows drivers to better communicate their goals and motivations.

 We surveyed our driver community on Facebook, and the majority of poll participants unfortunately reported that they don’t feel valued by their current employer.
 With the driver shortage more pertinent than ever, if employers don’t address this issue with their drivers, they risk quickly losing them to their competition.

 Different aspects of a trucking job will be important to different drivers.
 Some drivers may prefer more home-time and are willing to be paid less.
 Other drivers may prefer to work longer hours if it’s reflected in their salary.
 Companies need to understand what makes each of their drivers feel valued and act accordingly to ensure they are meeting their drivers’ needs.
 When conducting your next driver engagement survey, be sure to cover these 6 components.

 By far, the number one motivator of work performance for drivers will be the bottom line.
 The average truck driver salary is around $41,000 per year.
 This figure depends on factors such as years of experience, type of run, etc.

 You’ll want to ask your drivers how satisfied they are with their current level of pay and if they feel they are on track for bonuses and promotions.

 Drivers will be concerned about fairness.
 If perceived fairness by the employer isn’t there, drivers will quickly jump ship.